killerfrost2004u/Skillup/README.md

 - Introduce automated grading scripts for exercises
 - Add CI checks for exercise quality (linting, tests)

-If you maintain issues or a project board, link them here.

 ## License
 Specify the license for the repository.
 Example:
 This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

-(Replace with the actual license used in the repository.)

 ## Contact
 Maintainer: killerfrost2004u